Comrob2018/QuizApp/UPDATES.md

+V 1.3.0
+- Updated to using requirements.txt instead of inside the script.

 V 1.2.7
 - Updated button visiblity when not in use.
 (Break, Timer, Caluculator, Show Image) Buttons still function, they are just hidden when not in use.